 2021 - Brookdale Foundation Grandfamilies Award for outstanding contributions to the field of grandparents and other relatives raising children from Generations United

 2013 - Martin Luther King, Jr. Community Service Award from the Rollins School of Public Health and the Goizueta Business School at Emory University.

 Board of Directors

 Matthew Sales, Secretary

-Jacob Rumery, CPA, Treasurer
+Jacob Rumery, Treasurer